Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 ```

-## Listing Keystore Contents
+## List KeyStore Contents

-When debugging your keystore and client connections, it is helpful to match fingerprints between client and server.
+When debugging your KeyStore and client connections, it's helpful to match fingerprints between client and server.

 ```
 keytool -list \